Turn your patient experience into patient expertise

 Involvement payments and expenses

-As a thank you for your time, Patient Representatives will be eligible for involvement payments in line with our involvement and expenses guide.
+Patient Representatives are eligible for involvement payments in line with our involvement and expenses guide.

 Involvement payments will be paid via our payroll system.
 Payments will be subject to statutory deductions including tax and national insurance (NI), dependent on individuals’ earnings and tax code.